 Reclamation of mined out areas is important for sustainable development.
 Emphasis is being laid on proper reclamation which includes both technical and biological reclamation as well as mine closure.
 Satellite surveillance for land reclamation is being given the requisite thrust in order to assess the progressive status of reclamation and to take up remedial measures, if any, required for environmental protection.

-In the year 2020-21, total 111 mines/clusters of CIL were selected for monitoring based on satellite data.
-Till December 2020, satellite data based Image Analysis of 108 mines/clusters [51 (more than 5 mcm) and 67 (less than 5 mcm)] have been completed.
+Satellite data based Image Analysis of 125 mines/clusters of CIL is going on in the FY2022-23.
 The satellite surveillance of progressive reclamation activities in all 20 opencast mines of SCCL andall 5 opencast mines of NLCIL has been carried out.

 Creation of Green Cover

-Coal/lignite PSUs have envisaged to bring about 30,000 Ha of addition area (in and around coalfields) under plantation by 2030, thus enhancing the carbon sink significantly.
+Coal/lignite PSUs have envisaged to bring about 30,000 Ha of addition area (in and around coalfields) under plantation by 2030 from 2019, thus enhancing the carbon sink significantly.
+Achievements of Coal/Lignite PSUs on the front of Bio-reclamation of mined-out areas and plantation in free areas in and around coal mines: